Skip to main content

 To enable SSP:

-2. Select the Statutory Sick Pay (SSP) leave type from the list
+2. Select Statutory Sick Pay (SSP) from the list

 How SSP Works in Workforce Payroll

-• If the absence is less than 4 days.
+• If the absence lasts less than 4 consecutive days

-• If the earnings threshold is not met.
+• If the employee does not meet the earnings threshold

 Create SSP Leave Requests

-1. Unpaid Sick Leave for the first 3 qualifying days (you may need to create a separate unpaid leave type for this).
+You may need to create a separate unpaid leave type for this.

-2. Statutory Sick Pay (SSP) leave starting from the 4th qualifying day onward (this is when SSP payment begins).
+Create Statutory Sick Pay (SSP) leave starting from the 4th qualifying day onward.

-If an employee is sick from Monday to Friday, and normally works Monday to Friday:
+If an employee is sick Monday to Friday and normally works those days:

-• Log Monday–Wednesday as Unpaid Sick Leave (waiting days).
+• Monday–Wednesday > Unpaid Sick Leave (waiting days)

 SSP Daily Rates